drakkan/sftpgo/README.md

 - Per user maximum concurrent sessions
 - Per user permissions: list directories content, upload, download, delete, rename, create directories, create symlinks can be enabled or disabled
 - Per user files/folders ownership: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only)
+- Configurable custom commands and/or HTTP notifications on SFTP upload, download, delete or rename
 - REST API for users and quota management and real time reports for the active connections with possibility of forcibly closing a connection
 - Log files are accurate and they are saved in the easily parsable JSON format
 - Automatically terminating idle connections